-The Audit Committee, which held three meetings during fiscal 1995, reviews with management, the internal audit group and the independent accountants the Company's financial statements, the accounting principles applied in their preparation, the scope of the audit, any comments made by the independent accountants upon the financial condition of the Company and its accounting controls and procedures, and such other matters as the Committee deems appropriate, and the Committee reviews with management such matters relating to compliance with corporate policies as the Committee deems appropriate.
+The Audit Committee, which held five meetings during fiscal 1996, reviews with management, the internal audit group and the independent accountants the Company's financial statements, the accounting principles applied in their preparation, the scope of the audit, any comments made by the independent accountants upon the financial condition of the Company and its accounting controls and procedures, and such other matters as the Committee deems appropriate, and the Committee reviews with management such matters relating to compliance with corporate policies as the Committee deems appropriate.

-The Executive Compensation Committee, which held five meetings during fiscal 1995, reviews salary policies and compensation of officers and other members of management, approves compensation plans and compensation of certain officers and other members of management, and administers certain of the Company's incentive plans, including stock option and stock purchase plans.
+The Executive Compensation Committee, which held two meetings during fiscal 1996, reviews salary policies and compensation of officers and other members of management, approves compensation plans and compensation of certain officers and other members of management, and administers certain of the Company's incentive plans, including stock option and stock purchase plans.
 The Committee also has responsibility for consideration of the qualifications of and recommendation to the Board of Directors of nominees to fill Board vacancies and will consider nominees recommended by stockholders if such recommendations are in writing and timely filed with the Secretary of the Company.

-The Executive Committee, which held two meetings during fiscal 1995, has the authority to act for the Board of Directors on most matters during the intervals between meetings of the Board.
+The Executive Committee, which held one meeting during fiscal 1996, has the authority to act for the Board of Directors on most matters during the intervals between meetings of the Board.

-The Finance Committee, which held two meetings during fiscal 1995, reviews with management, and advises the Board with respect to, the Company's finances, including exploring methods of meeting the Company's financing requirements and planning the Company's capital structure.
+The Finance Committee, which held one meeting during fiscal 1996, reviews with management, and advises the Board with respect to, the Company's finances, including exploring methods of meeting the Company's financing requirements and planning the Company's capital structure.

-During fiscal 1995 the Board of Directors held eight meetings.
+During fiscal 1996 the Board of Directors held nine meetings.
 Each director attended at least 75% of all meetings of the Board and Committees of which he or she is a member.